Plant pearls

 • Antiepileptic / Analgesic / Leaves: Study evaluated a leaf extract for antiepileptic and analgesic activity.
 A methanol extract of leaves showed dose-dependent anti-epileptic activity in Maximum electricshock induced and pentylenetetrazole-induced convulsions.
 Extract showed good analgesic activity with peripheral and central nervous system mechanisms.
 (11)

-• Antidepressant / Leaves: Study evaluated a methanolic extract of leaves for antidepressant activity in mice.
-Results showed dose-dependent decrease in immobility time in both tail suspension and forced swim tests, with effects comparable to fluoxetine and imipramine.
-Results showed antidepressant effects in vivo, with therapeutic interest for use in the treatment of patients with depressive disorders.
+• Antidepressant / Leaves: Study evaluated methanolic extract of leaves of P. foetida for possible CNS effect in mice using behavioral tests.
+The extract at doses of 100, 200, and 300 mg/kg administered intraperitoneally was able to decrease immobility time in a dose dependent manner in both tail suspension and forced swim tests with effects comparable to standard drugs fluoxetine (20 mg/kg) and imipramine (15 mg/kg).
+In vivo results suggest antidepressant effects with potential for use in treatment of depressive disorders.
 (12)

 • Antimicrobial: Study evaluated the antimicrobial activity of ethanol and ethyl acetate extracts of leaf, root, and fruits of P. foetida against various pathogenic microorganisms.
 Results showed both extracts to have broad spectrum activity and very effective activity against both gram positive and gram negative organisms.
 (13) Disc diffusion study yielded secondary metabolites that showed potent inhibitory activity against multidrug resistant pathogenic microorganisms like S. aureus. (see constituents above) (32)